Hinduism in the United States: Influence on pop culture

 Hinduism has influenced several Hollywood movies such as Eat Pray Love, which is a movie about a "modern American woman’s journey towards peace through Indian spiritual practices," including spending time at a Hindu ashram in India and practicing yoga.
 The science fiction Interstellar, directed by Christopher Nolan is considered to be inspired by the central notion of universal super-consciousness that transcends space and time from the ancient Indian philosophical texts, the Upanishads.
-Oppenheimer, a biographical thriller by Christopher Nolan based on the life of the American physicist who helped develop the first nuclear bomb, shows the lead character, J. Robert Oppenheimer, reading and quoting from the Hindu scripture and Bhagavad Gita.
+Oppenheimer, a biographical thriller by Christopher Nolan based on the life of the American physicist who helped develop the first nuclear bomb, shows the lead character, J. Robert Oppenheimer, reading and quoting from Hindu religious texts such as the Bhagavad Gita.

 Several Hollywood actors follow Hindu traditions, including Julia Roberts, who is a practicing Hindu and played the role of a spiritual seeker in Eat, Pray, Love.
 Hugh Jackman, Shawn Mendes, and Vin Diesel hold the Bhagavad Gita in high regard.
 Actor Will Smith is also known to follow Hindu rituals including a visit to India and participating in Ganga aarti prayer.